-The Allow Unencrypted Null Cipher control, which is available on the WebLogic Server Administration Console ServerName > Configuration > SSL > Advanced page, determines whether null ciphers are allowed.
+The Allow Unencrypted Null Cipher control, which is available in the WebLogic Server Administration Console by selecting Servers > ServerName > Configuration > SSL > Advanced, determines whether null ciphers are allowed.
 By default, this control is not set and the use of a null cipher is not allowed on the server.
-In such a configuration, if the SSL clients want to use the null cipher suite (by indicating TLS\RSA\WITH\NULL\MD5 as the only supported cipher suite), the SSL handshake will fail.
+In such a configuration, if the SSL clients want to use the null cipher suite (by indicating TLS\ RSA\WITH\NULL\MD5 as the only supported cipher suite), the SSL handshake will